-A judge of the Constitutional Court cannot be criminally prosecuted without the consent of the Constitutional Court.
-A judge of the Constitutional Court can be detained or arrested only if apprehended while committing a crime or immediately after its commission.
-The competent organ notifies the Constitutional Court immediately.
-If the Constitutional Court does not give its consent within 24 hours to bring the arrested judge to court, the competent organ is obliged to release him.
+A judge of the Constitutional Court enjoys immunity for opinions expressed and decisions taken in the exercise of his functions.
+A judge of the Constitutional Court cannot be arrested or have his liberty taken away in any form nor may a personal search or a search of the residence be exercised against him without the authorization of the court itself, except if he is apprehended during or immediately after the commission of a crime.
+In that case, the General Prosecutor immediately informs the Constitutional Court.
+When the Constitutional Court does not give consent within 24 hours to bring the arrested judge to court, the competent organ is obliged to release him.